 - Purpose: they know what their savings are for, which fuels them to keep their frugal lifestyle.

-- Consciousness: they know exactly where their money is going and make the most of what they have.
+- Consciousness: they know where their money goes and make the most of what they have.

-- Creativity: they find ways to spare money by learning new skills and DYI-ing whenever they can.
+- Creativity: they find ways to save money by learning new skills and DYI-ing whenever they can.